 Agile Software Development is a term used to describe a set of methods and practices to deliver frequent value to customers.
 This approach encourages teamwork and constant communication between all stakeholders and the development team.
 Scrum is an Agile framework.
 Its main principles are based on the transparency of the process, the openness of communication, and continuous improvement.

 We suggested our client continue with Agile methodology and Scrum framework which is based on constant interaction with a client.
-Scrum framework included conducting regular meetings with the development team and a product owner, where the product owner played a crucial role in achieving the project's success.
+The Scrum framework included conducting regular meetings with the development team and a product owner, where the product owner played a crucial role in achieving the project's success.
 We established the following process:

 We started the project with a zero sprint so the team could analyze, prioritize, and estimate each user story.